 You’ll also want to include any certifications or licenses relevant to the job you’re applying for on your resume, as well as any professional development courses you’ve completed.
 Depending on the importance of the certification, course, or license, you can either list these in the Education section (with a modification to the heading such as Education and Certifications), the Skills section, or in a dedicated Certifications/Licenses section.

 Other helpful sections include Awards/Honors, where you can list accolades you’ve earned in your career, and Professional Affiliations, for the societies you belong to.

-While you may choose to modify it depending on your experience, the outline listed above works well for anyone’s resume.
-Once you have each section written, you can put it all together in an easy-to-read, ATS-friendly format and edit the document for each job you apply to.
+While you may choose to modify it depending on your experience, the outline listed above works well for building any resume from scratch.
+Once you have each section written, you can fill out the content and put it all together in an easy-to-read, ATS-friendly format.
+And don’t forget to adjust the document for each job you apply to!